 Your application must include a writing sample, which should demonstrate your ability to engage in literary criticism and/or theory.
 It can be a paper written for a course or a section of a senior thesis or essay.
 It is usually between 10 and 20 pages.
 Do not send longer papers with instructions to read an excerpt; lengthier samples should be edited so that they are no longer than 20 pages.

 Applicants also need to include a statement of purpose that gives the admissions committee a clear sense of your individual interests and strengths.
 Candidates for admission need not indicate at the time of application a precise field of specialization, but it is helpful to tell us about your aspirations and how the Department of Comparative Literature might help in attaining these goals.
-These statements are usually one to four pages long.
+These statements are usually 1 to 4 pages long.